Procrastination

 There can be a desire to do things perfectly and because

-that is hard therefore the task is put off
+that is hard therefore the task is put off.
+As effort indicates that this may

 To avoid losing your identity